Patterson Scholars graphic

 Rayna is holding a frog in the lab

-Dr. Rayna Bell is the Academy's Curator of Herpetology, joining the Academy in September 2019.
+Dr. Bell joined the Academy in September 2019.
 Her research focuses on documenting and describing amphibians in sub-Saharan Africa, particularly in the Guinean Forest Biodiversity Hotspot, and exploring the historical processes that generated this exceptional diversity.
 Bell strongly advocates for basic research on frog biology, evolution, and distributions (not to mention discovering new species) and believes that this work is central to the global fight against amphibian extinction.

 0